The-Academic-Observatory/academic-observatory-workflows/docs/workflows/doi.md

 ## Input datasets

-Each a number of specialised research publication datasets are collected.
+A number of specialised research publication datasets are collected.
 These include Crossref Metadata, Crossref Funder Registry, Crossref Events, Microsoft Academic Graph, Unpaywall, the Research Organization Registry, Open Citations and Geonames.
 The table below illustrates each of these datesets and the PIDs that are exposed within them.

+PIDs in this case refer to persistent identifiers.
+Commonly used identifier schemas that normalised how we refer to unique entities across a range of independent systems.

 ```eval_rst
 +-------------------+-----------------------------------------------------+-----------+